Vocal Warm-Ups for Better Singing and a Bigger Range

 - Begin with the 'Ee' vowel and sing on a comfortable but energetic tone, sustaining the tone for five seconds.
 Using good breath support, repeat and hold for 10 seconds.
 Be sure to keep the open mouth position the entire time.

-- Repeat this exercise on a different tone.
+- Repeat this exercise using a different tone.

 - Now repeat the same exercise using 'Oo,' then 'Oh,' 'Eh,' and finally 'Ah.'